arizon-dread/status-checker-api/README.md

 ```
 _Note:_ This command will not persist the data over container restarts.
 Please see the official documentation https://hub.docker.com/_/postgres on how to tell postgres where to save data.
 You also need to mount a volume on that filesystem location, https://docs.docker.com/storage/volumes/

 * An env variable with the encryption key is expected.
-Please generate a key with OpenSSL or similar, `openssl rand -hex 16`
+Please generate a key with OpenSSL or similar, `openssl rand -hex 16`.
+The password for the p12 is encrypted at rest and can only be decrypted in the business layer in memory when calling an mTLS endpoint.
+There is no api endpoint to retrieve the actual cert or password once it has been saved.